NXXR/HCU-project/docs/ProjectReports/ProjectReport.md

 ![](../notes/img/Blender_CamSpawnArea.png)
 *Boundaries of the random camera position*

-Finally the script renders normal an panoramic pictures.
+Finally the script renders normal and spherical images.
 During renders of the test set both pictures are rendered together, so the test dataset contains the same layout in both perspectives with the same name.

 ![](../notes/img/Blender_NormalPanoComparison.png)